gloryknight/cyan_audit/README.md

 * supports PostgreSQL 9.3 and newer.
 * has been production tested for 4 years.

-For installation instructions and further documentation, please see the documentation for the cyanaudit module in doc/cyanaudit.md.
+For installation and usage instructions please see doc/cyanaudit.md.